 The employment market for global sustainability professionals is booming and there is a wide variety of jobs at all levels and in all sectors, including business, government, and civil society organizations.
 Areas of focus range from climate and energy, to food and agriculture, to water and health.
 These jobs are in large and small organizations located in cities and rural areas worldwide.

 We already have sufficient science and technology to address most environmental challenges; what we lack is effective leadership to create new opportunities for sustainable development.
-We need competent professionals to lead the way!

 As the sustainability field matures, employers look for skills beyond technical expertise.
 The issues and challenges are complex, global, and interconnected.
 People working on solving these challenges need to have the ability and the training to think strategically and systemically, and work collaboratively across many disciplines.
 Do you have these skills?

 - Project management

 - Measuring and reporting impact

 Salaries and the Value of a Master’s Degree

 According to industry reports, the average annual salary of employees in the Environmental, Health, Safety, and Sustainability field is approximately $100,000, with 45% making more than that amount, and there has been an upward trend in recent years.
 Employees with master’s degrees earn approximately 10% more than those without.
 The value of a master’s degree accrues over time, becoming increasingly valuable with age, easily exceeding $250,000 over the course of a thirty-year career.
 Learn more on our blog: